 String and regex constraints have been the focus of both SMT and CP solving communities, with several tools being developed over the past decade.
-A theory of strings with regexes is a standard part of the SMTLIB2 format [46].
-String solvers are integrated in the CDCL(T) architecture [34].
-From the CP community, the MiniZinc format integrates membership constraints over regular languages presented as either DFAs or NFAs [32].
-The solver presented in [29] is closely related to ours in that it relies on Antimirov derivatives to reduce positive regular expression membership constraints.
-It diverges from our approach as it handles intersection similar to [12], instead of using symbolic derivatives.
+A theory of strings with regexes is a standard part of the SMT-LIBv2 format [64].
+String solvers are integrated in the CDCL(T) architecture [42, 49].
+From the CP community, the MiniZinc format integrates membership constraints over regular languages presented as either DFAs or NFAs [47].
+The solver presented in [43] is closely related to ours in that it relies on Antimirov derivatives to reduce positive regular expression membership constraints.
+It diverges from our approach as it handles intersection similar to [17], instead of using symbolic derivatives.
 Consistent with what the empirical evaluation suggests, complementation is not treated in depth and is essentially out of scope of this work.
-Ostrich is advertised as a symbolic solver for string formulas that come from path constraints [14], and its solver is based on solving for pre-images.
-Our evaluation suggests that it performs either extremely well, or not at all, depending on categories.
-While full handling of regexes seems out of scope of z3-Trau, flat automata were recently applied [1] for solving symbolic constraints that include string-to-int and int-to-string conversions.
-Z3Str3 [7] integrates several innovations around string equality solving.
-Many of the advances previously developed in S3 [47] and now integrated within Z3's default string solver, hence dz3 benefits from these results.
-ZELKOVA is a tool used internally by Amazon to check AWS policy configurations, it uses a custom NFA engine based extension of Z3 to handle regex constraints [4].
+Ostrich [20] is advertised as a symbolic solver for string formulas that come from path constraints, and its solver is based on solving for pre-images (see also the earlier solvers Sloth [32] and Norn [4]).
+Our evaluation suggests that Ostrich performs extremely well, restricted to certain benchmark sets.
+While full handling of regexes seems out of scope of Z3-Trau, flat automata were recently applied [1] for solving symbolic constraints that include string-to-int and int-to-string conversions.
+Z3str3 [11] and its predecessor Z3str2 [71] integrate several innovations around string equality solving.
+Many of the advances previously developed in S3 [65] are now integrated within Z3's default string solver, and hence dZ3 benefits from these results.
+ZELKOVA is a tool used internally by Amazon to check AWS policy configurations, it uses a custom NFA engine based extension of Z3 to handle regex constraints [8].